 In Exhibit B, can an Applicant select “Applicant” for Tables B1-B3 and “Controlling Entity” for Table B4?

-No, the online Application does not allow an Applicant to select “Applicant” for Tables B1-B3 and “Controlling Entity” for Table B4.
-All tables in Exhibit B, Table D1 and Table E1 must be completed with information for the same entity – either the Applicant or the Controlling Entity

-– in Question 3.
+No, the online Allocation Application does not allow an Applicant to select “Applicant” for Tables B1-B3 and “Controlling Entity” for Table B4.
+All tables in Exhibit B, Table D1 and Table E1 must be completed with information for the same entity – either the Applicant or the Controlling Entity – by selecting the appropriate entity in Question 3.
 If the Applicant would like to include non-QLICI activities of the Controlling Entity in Table B4, the Applicant must select “Controlling Entity” in Question 3, which will carry over to Tables B1-B3, Table D1 and Table E1 as well.
-Applicants should, however, be sure to address in their narrative responses to Questions 19 and 20 the extent to which the Applicant has itself engaged in these activities.
+Applicants should, however, be sure to address the extent to which the Applicant has itself engaged in these activities in the narrative responses to Questions 19 and 20.

 What types of activities should be included in Question 20 and Table B4?
 For example, should small business loans or micro-loans to businesses be listed in Table B4?

-Applicants may include in Table B4 and Question 20 loans/equity investments that do not align with the types of QLICI activities listed in Question 13, and therefore cannot be included in Tables B1-B3.
+Applicants may include in Table B4 and Question 20 loans/equity investments that would not qualify as or be substantially similar to QLICI activities, and therefore cannot be included in Tables B1-B3.
 For example, this may include:

 loans/investments to real estate properties where 80% or more of the gross income is derived from renting residential dwelling units,